wootencl/apidocs-v4/source/includes/_claims.md

 For details on this process, and how the [Claims Status](#claims-status) Endpoint ties in, see our [claims API workflow](https://pokitdok.com/developers/api/#api-claim-submission).

 The /claims/ response contains an activity and thus returns the same object as the activity endpoint.
-This object can be seen under the activities endpoint documnetation [above](#activities_response).
+This object can be seen under the activities endpoint documentation [above](#activities_response).
 The only difference between the activities and claims response is the data returned via the 'parameters' field.
 The following objects/fields are attached internally and can be accessed via the parameters object:

 | Field                                           | Description                                                                                                       |
 |:------------------------------------------------|:------------------------------------------------------------------------------------------------------------------|